prometheus-community/community/REPOSITORIES.md

     * If you do not have owner rights on the original repository:
         1. Ask the owner of the existing repository to initiate the transfer into the prometheus-community organization.
         1. Accept the transfer.
 1. Subscribe to notifications for the repository.

+### Creating a new repository

+1. Comment on the issue that you are willing to sponsor this repository.
+1. Create a [team](https://github.com/orgs/prometheus-community/teams) and add the maintainers for the new repository, unless there is already an appropriate team.
+1. Create the repository.
+1. In the repository Settings -> Collaborators and Teams, add the team that should manage the repository, as Admin.
+1. Subscribe to notifications for the repository.